 This is much faster for the wide outlines, and looks just as good as brute force.

-Once I understood the system better I understood that.
-But this is still felt like a fairly complicated system with multiple expensive passes.
+Once I understood the technique better I understood that.
+But this is still felt like a fairly complicated technique with multiple expensive passes.
 Surely there must be some point where the optimized brute force and blur were faster, right?

 Ok, at 1 pixel the un-optimized brute force is faster than all of the options.
 But at every other radius the Jump Flood is straight up faster.
 A heavily hand optimized single pixel outline shader that could be nearly half as expensive as the dynamic brute force shader is.
 But a one pixel outline isn’t the goal here.